 Keep your certificates up-to-date.
 If you see a No Trust Anchor status, click Refresh Status to confirm the certificate is valid.
 Whenever you update a certificate on your SSL server proxy, be sure to also replace the certificate on the SMS.
-Learn more.
+Learn more on page 41.